DudeImLiv/automac/installation.md

 ### 1. Initial Setup

-Before you get started, download and install a Markdown preview extension to your Visual Studio Code.
+***IMPORTANT*** *Before you get started, download and install a Markdown preview extension to your Visual Studio Code.
 This will allow you to view and navigate the project files easier.
-For more recommendations, see Visual Studio Code Extensions
+For more recommendations, see [Visual Studio Code Extensions](documentation/vscode-ext.md/#functional--practical).*

 #### Project Directory